Probate Attorney in Boca Raton

 Learn more about how we can help with your probate needs by calling (561) 953-1050 or contacting us online!

-When Do Assets Go Through Probate?
+Key Considerations: When Do Assets Go Through Probate?

-Only assets held individually, without a designated payable on-death beneficiary, go through probate.
+Only assets held individually, without a designated payable-on-death beneficiary, go through probate.
 For example — life insurance in your children's name would not go through probate at your death.
-Another example is a bank account with payable on-death beneficiaries.
+Another example is a bank account with payable-on-death beneficiaries.

-When the assets pass by state law it is called intestacy.
-Generally, designated beneficiaries in wills and joint owners with rights of survivorship and trusts can avoid intestacy.
-Probate should be avoided, if possible, since the court process can be lengthy and expensive.
+When the assets pass by state law, it is called intestacy.
+Generally, designated beneficiaries in wills, and joint owners with rights of survivorship and trusts, can avoid intestacy.
+Probate should be avoided if possible since the court process can be lengthy and expensive.
 It also opens your life up to the court.
 While many documents are not necessarily made public, they are part of the court file to be seen by judges, clerks, family members, and anyone else who finds a way to gain access.

-Learn More About Probate
+Explore More About Probate Administration

 Read more about the specific topics on probate below.
 If you have any more questions on the topic, don't hesitate to contact our offices.